July 19, 2022

 These five freedoms will be evident throughout our discussion of animal mental health, because without paying attention to these tenets, mental (as well as physical) health can be compromised.

 Training with therapy animals should always be based upon a system of positive rewards, not negative punishments.
 As with humans, stress increases in animals during fear of negative punishments.
-Research has proven that dogs are more obedient when positive punishments are involved, and tend to “sour” when exposed to aversive conditioning.
-Beginning with a basis of positive training will contribute to the overall maintenance of your therapy animal’s mental health, as well as your therapy team bond.
+Research has proven that dogs are more obedient when positive reinforcements are involved, and tend to “sour” when exposed to aversive conditioning.
+Beginning with a basis of positive training will contribute to the overall maintenance of your therapy animal’s mental health, as well as your bond, which is vital for a successful therapy animal team.

-It’s very important that our therapy animals enjoy participating in animal-assisted interactions, not merely tolerate them.
+It’s very important that our therapy animals enjoy participating in animal-assisted interventions, not merely tolerate them.
 We support this so strongly that it’s codified in our standards of practice.

 As part of supporting your animal’s mental health, periodically ask yourself some questions:

 If you answer no to any of these questions, your animal may feel coerced into participating in therapy visits.
 Our animals should always enjoy their interactions with clients.
+It’s not uncommon for therapy animals who loved visiting early on to want to visit less as they get older, or to stop enjoying visits.
 If you notice changes in your animal’s responses to visiting, it may be in your pet’s best interest to decrease the number or frequency of visits, or retire the animal altogether.

 There are many aspects of a visit that can be stressful to even the most well-trained therapy animal.
 Constant exposure to stressful situations can deteriorate a therapy animal’s health over time.
 Take a look at some of the ways you can tell your dog is stressed during a visit.